Zaheer confident Zalmi can retain HBL PSL crown

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SHARJAH: Zaheer Abbas has witnessed first-hand the reasons that make Peshawar Zalmi the most successful franchise in the brief history of HBL Pakistan Super League.
+SHARJAH: Batting legend Zaheer Abbas has witnessed first-hand the reasons that make Peshawar Zalmi the most successful franchise in the brief history of HBL Pakistan Super League.

 Zaheer witnessed the camaraderie among the Zalmi players and officials during his stay in Dubai and even though Peshawar are currently trailing the top-placed Multan Sultans and Karachi Kings on the PSL points-table he is confident that the team will go all the way in the contest this year as well.